CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 The NetQ predefined commands are described as follows:

-- **agent_stats**: Collects the NetQ Agent's statistics every five (5) minutes.
+- **agent_stats**: Collects statistics about the NetQ Agent every five (5) minutes.
-- **agent_util_stats**: Collects the NetQ Agent's CPU and memory utilization every 30 seconds.
+- **agent_util_stats**: Collects switch CPU and memory utilization by the NetQ Agent every 30 seconds.
-- **cl-support-json**: Polls the switch every 3 minutes to determine if a `cl-support` file was generated.
+- **cl-support-json**: Polls the switch every three (3) minutes to determine if a `cl-support` file was generated.
-- **config-mon-json**: Polls the `/etc/network/interfaces`, `/etc/frr/frr.conf`, `/etc/lldpd.d/README.conf` and `/etc/ptm.d/topology.dot` files every 2 minutes looking to see if the contents of any of these files has changed.
+- **config-mon-json**: Polls the */etc/network/interfaces*, */etc/frr/frr.conf*, */etc/lldpd.d/README.conf* and */etc/ptm.d/topology.dot* files every two (2) minutes to determine if the contents of any of these files has changed.
 If a change has occurred, the contents of the file and its modification time are transmitted to the NetQ appliance or VM.
 - **ports**: Polls for optics plugged into the switch every hour.
 - **proc-net-dev**: Polls for network statistics on the switch every 30 seconds.
 - **running-config-mon-json**: Polls the `clagctl` parameters every 30 seconds and sends a diff of any changes to the NetQ appliance or VM.